oriollacave/wind-data-utils/long-term-extension-mcp-remodeling/README.md

 ### Notebooks:
 1. [Reading datasets](reading-datasets.ipynb) we are reading the datasets using python.
 We read both txt and netcdf files and store in xarray/pandas objects.
+We set a first check to measurements and reference serie and get some accuracy parameters and usefull graphs to analyse the wind patterns and climatological deviations of the measurement period.